:: About ::

 Onward and upward, back to the Mule’s history:

 Since that time, the Dead Mule School of Southern Literature is paid for solely by Robert and Valerie MacEwan.
-Twenty-seven years of server fees, domain registration fees and more, all paid for by the MacEwan family.
+Twenty-eight years of server fees, domain registration fees and more, all paid for by the MacEwan family.
 At one point, John Biggs, writer extraordinaire, hosted the site for free on his Big Wide Logic machine.
 That was a long long time ago but we’re still grateful to him.

 Why “The Dead Mule”?